Investors are increasingly scrutinizing ESG performance – and looking for companies to rise to the challenge.

 There has been exponential growth in organizations calculating and reporting emissions from their directly owned or controlled business activities (Scopes 1 & 2).
 And now there is a rising interest in the carbon we are not counting, that from all indirect impacts of an organization both upstream and downstream.
 These emissions occur as a consequence of business operations from sources that are not owned or controlled by that business directly – such as from the supply chain, transport to operational sites or to customers, product use, and end-of-life treatment.

-Reporting and reducing Scope 3 emissions is of most immediate relevance to organizations who report to CDP or have committed to Science Based Targets; and it has the most impact for organizations that operate in one of the eight supply chains that account for over 50% of global emissions – namely food, construction, fashion, fast-moving-consumer-goods, electronics, automotive and freight.
+Reporting and reducing Scope 3 emissions is of most immediate relevance to organizations who report to CDP or have committed to Science Based Targets; and it has the most impact for organizations that operate in one of the eight supply chains that account for over 50% of global emissions – namely food, construction, fashion, fast-moving-consumer-goods, electronics, automotive, professional services and freight.

 Scope 3 reporting provides the opportunity for companies in key industries to multiply their carbon reduction impact by decarbonizing their supply chains.